 A. Quality Assurance.

-(1) The assisted living program manager or manager’s designee shall develop and implement a quality assurance plan.
+(1) The assisted living program manager or manager’s their designee shall develop and implement a quality assurance plan.

 (2) Quality Assurance Plan.

+(a) The quality assurance plan shall include an annual facility risk assessment for tuberculosis, in accordance with the CDC Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health-Care Settings, 2005.

-(b) The assisted living manager and the delegating nurse or case manager shall meet at least every 6 months to review the:
+(b) The assisted living manager and the delegating nurse shall meet at least every 6 months to review the:

 (i) Change in status of the assisted living program's residents;

-(ii) Outcomes of pharmacy reviews;

-(iii) Service plan requirements; and
+(ii) Service plan requirements; and

-(iv) Written recommendations or findings of the consultant pharmacist, as required by Regulation .28 of this chapter.
+(iii) Written recommendations, findings, and outcomes of pharmacy reviews, as required by Regulation .28 of this chapter.

 [(b)] (c) The assisted living manager shall document the proceedings of the meeting referred to in § A(2)(b) of this regulation.